nerdyrodent/YourChoice/README.md

 Some self-healing & verification is now built in, along with self-modelling.

-## What is different here to normal LLM programs?
+## What is different here to normal LLM documents?

 It's like a mix of formal and informal things.
 Concepts and rules together!